rht-labs/enablement-docs/slides/markdown/scrum.md

 ### Exercise - The Ball Game (Setup)

-In Your Teams
+In Your Groups
 1. Draw a table with two columns and three rows.
 2. Record your estimate for an iteration.
 3. Pass the balls for one minute.
 4. Record the actual score.
-5. Reflect on your team strategy
+5. Reflect on your group strategy